PhABC/neuroSummerSchools/Summerschools_List.md

 ## [Methods in Computational Neuroscience (DL:  March 7, 2017)](http://www.mbl.edu/education/courses/methods-in-computational-neuroscience/)
-*Marine Biological Laboratory, Chicago, US ~ July 30 – August 25, 2017*
+*Marine Biological Laboratory, Woods Hole, US ~ July 30 – August 25, 2017*

 Animals interact with a complex world, encountering a variety of challenges: They must gather data about the environment, discover useful structures in these data, store and recall information about past events, plan and guide actions, learn the consequences of these actions, etc. These are, in part, computational problems that are solved by networks of neurons, from roughly 100 cells in a small worm to 100 billion in humans.
 Methods in Computational Neuroscience introduces students to the computational and mathematical techniques that are used to address how the brain solves these problems at levels of neural organization ranging from single membrane channels to operations of the entire brain.